INTRODUCTION

 What is an ICO?

-Bitcoin and other cryptocurrencies do not rely on blockchains.
-To put it simply, a block is a collection of transactions and a chain is a group of blocks connected to each other.
+Bitcoin and other cryptocurrencies are not dependent on blockchains.
+In very simple terms, a block is a container of transactions and a chain is just an ordered list of blocks.

 Let’s say you had a great idea for a blockchain startup.
 Perhaps you wanted to create the world’s first decentralized computer based on a blockchain which could be used to create native digital assets and create applications.
 You can create nifty decentralized applications on top of your blockchain and allow people to transact using the tokens generated by the network.